awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 Your transit gateway routes IPv4 and IPv6 packets between attachments using transit gateway route tables\.
 You can configure these route tables to propagate routes from the route tables for the attached VPCs and VPN connections\.
 You can also add static routes to the transit gateway route tables\.
 When a packet comes from one attachment, it is routed to another attachment using the route table that matches the destination IP address\.

+For transit gateway peering attachments, only static routes are supported\.

 ### Route Tables<a name="tgw-route-tables-overview"></a>

 Your transit gateway automatically comes with a default route table\.
 By default, this route table is the default association route table and the default propagation route table\.
-Alternatively, if you disable route propagation, we do not create a default route table for the transit gateway
+Alternatively, if you disable route propagation, we do not create a default route table for the transit gateway\.

 You can create additional route tables for your transit gateway\.
 This enables you to isolate subnets of attachments\.
 Each attachment can be associated with one route table\.
 An attachment can propagate their routes to one or more route tables\.